wangdi2014/tutorial-cp2k/README.md

 ## Job execution and submission files

 The file `cp2k_run.submit` is the condor description file.
 Please refer to the Quickstart tutorial to learn about the key words in the script file.
 Here, we will discuss the condor file transfer mechanism.
-The key word “transfer_input_files”  specifies what input files are transferred from the login machine (where you log in and submit the jobs) to the remote worker machine (where the jobs are being executed).
-In the "CP2K_run.submit" file, the option
+The option `transfer_input_files`  specifies what input files are transferred from the login machine
+(where you log in and submit the jobs) to the remote worker machine (where the jobs are being executed).
+In the `CP2K_run.submit` file, the option

 	transfer_input_files = cs_cell_opt_direct_lbfgs.inp # Name of the input file transferred to the worker machine.

-means that the listed file "cs_cell_opt_direct_lbfgs.inp"  is transferred from the login machine to the worker machine.
-Similarly, we can specify the output files from the worker machine to Midway by adding the following lines in the condor job submission script file - "cp2k_run.submit".
+means that the listed file `cs_cell_opt_direct_lbfgs.inp`  is transferred from the login machine to the worker machine.
+Similarly, we can specify the output files from the worker machine to Midway by adding the following lines in the condor job submission script file - `cp2k_run.submit`.

 	transfer_output_files = file1.out, file2.out, file3.out ... etc # List of output files separated by commas.
 	should_transfer_files=Yes          # Key word to activate the file transfer